Particular/docs.particular.net/samples/logging/new-relic/sample.md

 ## Introduction

-This sample demonstrates how to capture, store and visualize NServiceBus metrics in [NewRelic](https://newrelic.com/), a monitoring solution for storing application performance data, custom events, etc.
+This sample demonstrates how to capture, store, and visualize NServiceBus metrics in [NewRelic](https://newrelic.com/), a monitoring solution for storing application performance data, custom events, etc.

 ![NewRelic NServiceBus processing time](newrelic-processingtime.png)